Aref-Akminasi/dots-carousel/README.md

 # Dots Carousel

 This is a self-designed and self-built project.
-To practice building a carousel with double navigation (arrows, and dots)
+To practice building a carousel with double navigation (arrows, dots)

 ## Table of contents